Discussing Torah matters because the Torah matters

 Why does Noah curse his grandson Canaan?

-Well let’s understand what happened.
-The story in Genesis 9 is quite embarrassing.
+To start let’s understand what happened.
+The story in Genesis 9 is quite embarrassing to Noah.
 Imagine your family’s dirtiest laundry being aired out for all of history to see.
 Yikes.

 I will paraphrase what happened: The flood is over.
-Noah plants a vineyard and drinks its wine; he becomes drunk and lays uncovered inside his tent.
-His youngest son Ham sees his father naked and tells his two brothers outside . . .
+Noah plants a vineyard and drinks its wine; he gets drunk and lays uncovered inside his tent.
+His youngest son (Ham) sees his father naked; Ham tells his two brothers outside . . .
 When Noah awakes from his drunken stupor, he discovers what Ham has done to him.
-Noah says Cursed be Canaan!
+And Noah says Cursed be Canaan!

 What did Ham do to his father?

-One writer has this to say: In Leviticus 18 & 20 the use of this uncover nakedness language is used to denote sexual relations.
-Since Ham saw his father’s nakedness, this means he sodomized his father and then bragged about it.
-Or, since uncovering a man’s nakedness can refer to having sex with a man’s wife, then this means that Ham slept with his own mother while his father was passed out.
+One writer has this to say: In Leviticus 18 & 20, this uncover nakedness language is used to denote sexual relations.
+Since Ham saw his father’s nakedness, this could mean he sodomized his father and then bragged about it.
+Or, since uncovering a man’s nakedness can refer to having sex with a man’s wife, then perhaps this means that Ham slept with his own mother while his father was passed out.

-Okay, well, maybe.
-But I believe we can render a better interpretation.
+Okay, well, hmmm.
+If you ask me, I believe a better interpretation is available.
 At least, one that makes more sense to me.
 I heard it first from Rabbi David Fohrman.
 I will put it in my own words.

 We have to get in Ham’s head.
 What is he thinking?

 Context is helpful.
 Let’s understand their age difference.
-When this thing happens in Noah’s tent, Noah is over 600 years old.
+When this event happens in Genesis 9, Noah is over 600 years old.
 We know that Ham is at least 500 years younger than Noah.
-(Gen. 5:32, 7:6, 11:10 establish these facts.)
+(Gen. 5:32, 7:6, 11:10 establish this.)

 Next, let’s understand how much time has passed since the flood.
-When this thing happens in Noah’s tent, enough time has passed that a vineyard planted by Noah has reached enough maturity to produce wine.
+When this event happens, enough time has passed that a vineyard planted by Noah has reached its maturity, enough to produce wine.
 Furthermore, Ham has by now had his fourth son, a child named Canaan.
 (Reference Genesis 10:6.)
+Suffice it to say, we are years away from the flood.

-Ham naturally expects to live as long as his father has.
-In his mind, Ham has at least another 500 years ahead of him.
-And already, he sees himself as a power-player on the world’s stage, a forefather above all subsequent generations.
+Now, Ham naturally expects to live as long as his father.
+So then, Ham thinks he has at least another 500 years ahead of him.
+That is a long time to accrue power, notoriety, wealth and respect.
+And already he sees himself as a powerful figurehead, a forefather above all subsequent generations by default.
 His two brothers, Shem and Japheth, are his equals so to speak, all three being Noah’s direct descendants.
-Ham is 1 in 3, and by golly a third of the earth sounds good to him.
+At this level Ham is one in three, and by golly a third of the earth sounds good to him.

 But wait.
 Coming off the ark, God told Noah to be fruitful and multiply!
-And Ham knows that his father will be faithful to God, especially given his track record.
-No doubt: Noah will multiply.
+And Ham knows his father will be faithful to God––just look at his track record.
+There is no doubt that Noah will multiply.
 Having received such a clear directive, Noah will have more sons!
-But where will that leave Ham?
+But then, where will that leave Ham?

 With less and less share!

-In the end, Ham may not be 1 of 3.
-He may end up being 1 of 10, 15, perhaps 20!
-That sounds like war to him.
+Eventually Ham may not be one in three.
+He may become one of ten, 15, perhaps 20!
+That sounds like war to a man who values power.
 Just the thought of it makes him feel cheated.
-He went through the flood with his father, after all.
-He helped his father build the ark, feed the animals, give up everything and trust in his father’s insistence.
-If Noah has more sons now, these young ones will never understand what he and his brothers had to go through.
-And yet, they will become equal for all intents and purposes.
+After all, Ham endured the flood with his father; he helped his father build the ark and feed the animals; he gave up everything and trusted his father when no one else did.
+If Noah now adds new sons to the family, these young ones will never understand what he and his brothers had to go through.
+And yet, the new sons will become equal to them, despite their sacrifice.

-Ham makes his decision: he will act swiftly.
+No. Ham cannot have it.
+Ham makes a decision: he will act swiftly.
 He will strike at an opportune time.
 He will prevent his dad from having any more children.

 The passage in Genesis is interesting, isn’t it?
 It says Ham saw his father naked and told his two brothers outside . . .
 When Noah awoke from his wine and found out what his youngest son had done to him...